tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - That’s what we’re here for.
 We can’t forget it.

+# Ask If They’d Like to Learn

+- Of course, we cannot rely solely on the kindness of strangers.
+It’s our job as parents to take the time to do this for our kids.
+We have to cultivate that flicker of curiosity into full-blown love affairs, we have to channel their energy into productive pursuits.
+We have to teach them stuff.

+- Especially the things they’re too afraid to ask about, or don’t even know to ask about.
+Often, that is where the magic resides.

+# You Have to Do This.
+We Need It.

+- Our job is to keep our kids the way they were born, which as The Road was written to show us, means fundamentally good.
+Innocent.
+Pure.

+- We have to help them carry the fire.
+We have to keep that light in their eyes ablaze.
+No matter how dark the world gets.
+In fact, we have to do it now, more than ever, because the world is dark.
+That’s our job.
+That’s our warrant.

+- If we fail . . .
+God help us.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to